wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 ## Load Data

-In this exercise, you'll apply transformations to each of the queries created in the previous lab.
+In this exercise, you'll apply transformations to each of the queries.

 ### Open the solution file